Ayms/bitcoin-transactions/README.md

 If you intend to fork this module, maybe you should wait a little bit that everything is implemented, to come:

-#### phase3 (beginning of August 2019):
-- public keys discovery from private keys
-- segwit addresses derivation and related public keys discovery
-- BIP39, 44, 49, 84 and 141
-- missing word or last checksum word discovery
-- seed generation, discovery and recovery
-- signatures generation and verification (including segwit and bech32)

-#### phase4 (end of August 2019):
-- browserification of everything into a secure standalone offline javascript application inside browsers
+- phase4: browserification of everything into a secure standalone offline javascript application inside browsers

 ## Installation

 Install [nodejs for Windows,Mac,Linux](https://nodejs.org/en/download/package-manager/), usually this is easy

-Create a bitcoin-transactions directory, download and unzip [master](https://github.com/Ayms/bitcoin-transactions/archive/master.zip)
+Create a bitcoin-transactions directory, install elliptic and bs58 with npm in node-modules, copy the other modules and copy tx.js

 All of this does of course not apply for the browser version when it will be available